Skip to Content

 cooked pineapple cubes in a pan.

-10 minutes into cooking time, check the taste of the curry.
+10 minutes into the cooking time, check the taste of the curry.

 cubed pineapple with curry powder and coconut milk added.